922 Waltham St #202 Lexington, MA 02421

 Lip ties may seem harmless, but very few parents and medical professionals know their harmful effects.
 It can cause several problems for babies, including difficulty breastfeeding, speech problems, and dental problems.

-What Causes This?
+What Causes a Lip-Tie?

 This condition occurs when the strip of skin that connects the upper lip to the gum is too thick or too tight.
 It can make it difficult for the baby to open their mouth wide enough to breastfeed correctly.
 It can also cause problems with speech development, as the child may have difficulty making certain sounds.
 Additionally, this can lead to dental issues, as the teeth may not come in correctly.